serversideup/docker-php/README.md

 APACHE\_DOCUMENT\_ROOT|Sets the directory from which Apache will serve files. (<a href="https://httpd.apache.org/docs/2.4/mod/core.html#documentroot">Official docs</a>)|fpm-apache|"/var/www/html"

 # Submitting issues and pull requests
-Since there are a lot of dependencies on these images, please understand that it can make it complicated on mergine your pull request.
+Since there are a lot of dependencies on these images, please understand that it can make it complicated on merging your pull request.

 We'd love to have your help, but it might be best to explain your intentions first before contributing.